National Childbirth Trust: About NCT

 The charity provides free antenatal and postnatal support and information through its nationwide network of over 300 local branches, run by volunteers.
-Many of these groups are informal drop-ins, such as ‘Bumps and Babies’ groups, where parents usually pay a small fee to cover the costs of tea and coffee.

-Baby Cafés, NCT's free feeding drop-ins primarily based in deprived areas, were used by almost 8,000 women in the UK last year (2017), providing information and support about feeding.
+Baby Cafés, NCT's free feeding drop-ins primarily based in deprived areas, were used by almost 8,000 women in the UK in 2017, providing information and support about feeding.
 It also provided free of charge training for over 150 women to become breastfeeding peer supporters.

 NCT trains peer supporters across the UK to provide support to vulnerable new parents.
 For example, maternity champions on the Mozart Estate in London's Queens Park; ‘Parents in Mind’ peer support projects to help mums with poor mental health; and a project in Leeds for refugee and asylum-seeking women.

 Criticism and reviews

 In January 2013, Kirstie Allsopp, presenter of property-related television shows, sparked press comment when she tweeted, "Lots of people have good NCT experiences, but many don't.
 This is a very politicised, dogmatic, and in my experience scary organisation."
-There was further press criticism in the Daily Telegraph when the TV series In the Club, featuring an antenatal class, premiered.
+There was further press criticism in the Daily Telegraph concerning the TV series In the Club, featuring an antenatal class.

 In April 2018, Alex Jones, TV presenter and host of BBC1's The One Show, published a book, Winging It!, which includes a chapter on her NCT experience, "To NCT or not NCT".
 Her review is very positive about the charity.
-“It is expensive and a bit middle-class but it’s the best [money] we ever spent.”
-She was part of a multi-cultural, London group, “like the United Nations”, who “all left feeling much better equipped to deal with what was ahead".
+"It is expensive and a bit middle-class but it’s the best [money] we ever spent."
+She was part of a multi-cultural, London group, "like the United Nations", who "all left feeling much better equipped to deal with what was ahead".